MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 <!-- 5.
 Pseudo-classes -->
 <!-- 7.
 Inline style -->

-The rules above also applies when combining multiple selectors in the same rule, for example if you have a rule with a tag and a class, the class will be more specific than the class only.
+The rules above also applies when combining multiple selectors in the same rule, for example if you have a rule with a tag and a class, it will be more specific than a rule with a class only.

+For a more detailed explanation on how to calculate specificity, you can check [the following link](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

 ## Some Styling Properties